gbdev/gb-asm-tutorial/src/cheatsheet.md

 ### Put background/window tile data into VRAM

-The reigon in VRAM dedicated for the background/window tilemaps is from $9000 to $97F0.
-Harware.inc defines a `_VRAM9000` constant you can use for that.
-To copy background/window tile data into VRAM, you can use a loop to copy the bytes.
+The region in VRAM dedicated for the background/window tilemaps is from $9000 to $97F0.
+Hardware.inc defines a `_VRAM9000` constant you can use for that.
+To copy background or window tile data into VRAM, you can use a loop to copy the bytes.

 myBackground: INCBIN "src/path/to/my/my-background.2bpp"
 myBackgroundEnd: